-Moreover, if you buy the player based on a tournament, you are judging on a very small sample of games.
+Moreover, if you buy the player based on just one specific tournament, you are judging on a very small sample of games.
 Take Arsenal’s purchase of the Danish midfielder John Jensen in 1992.
 Weeks before, Jensen had scored a cracking long-range goal in the European Championship final against Germany.
-Arsenal’s then manager George Graham told journalists that Jensen was a goal scoring midfielder.
+Arsenal’s then manager George Graham told journalists that Jensen was a goal-scoring midfielder.

 Sign up to our newsletter to hear more from eZonomics.